ranja-sarkar/ranja-sarkar.github.io/_posts/2024-12-25-neural-network.md

 Prominent NN architectures are GNNs, RNNs, CNNs, GANs, and transformers.

 Graph neural networks [(GNNs)](https://distill.pub/2021/gnn-intro/) on graphs with translational symmetry in all dimensions are CNNs ([convolutional neural networks](https://www.datacamp.com/tutorial/introduction-to-convolutional-neural-networks-cnns)).

+GNNs on one-dimemsional directed line graph are RNNs ([recurrent neural networks](https://keras.io/guides/sequential_model/)).

+The self-attention mechanism in a decoder in the transformer architecture can be viewed as GNN that is, a neural network on a fully connected graph on all tokens of the context window.it can be thought of as a (special) directed graph where one token is connected to all previous tokens in the context window.